verhas/javageci/TUTORIAL_USE.md

 The method `source()` can be used to specify the directories where your source files are.
 If you have source files in different places you have to chain several `source()` invocations one after the other.
 Every single call to `source()` can specify several directories.
-These count as one single directory and the first that exists is used to discover the files.<br/>
+These are regarded as alternatives and the first that exists is used to discover the files.<br/>
 This means:
 * Call `source("foo").source("bar")` if you have sources in **both** foo **and** bar.